No longer elective: Personal finance education is becoming a must in high schools

 Making it happen

-There’s also strong interest in enhancing student financial literacy at the federal level.
-The Federal Deposit Insurance Corporation and other agencies have rolled out resources and educator guides on topics like comparing credit cards, the full costs of car ownership, investment vehicles, and understanding compound interest.17
+There’s also been interest in enhancing student financial literacy at the federal level.
+The Federal Deposit Insurance Corporation and other agencies have resources and educator guides on topics like comparing credit cards, the full costs of car ownership, investment vehicles, and understanding compound interest.16

 7 Wisconsin Department of Public Instruction, “Wisconsin Standards for Personal Financial Literacy,” May 2020.